Descriptive complexity for neural networks via Boolean networks: Arithmetic with BNL

 If $\bx$ and $\by$ both have negative signs, we can use the same addition algorithm; the output simply includes a negative sign.
 If $\bx$ and $\by$ have opposite signs, we need to use a subtraction algorithm instead.
 First, we need to compare $\bx$ and $\by$ with signs omitted; in other words, we compare which number has a greater absolute value (this also determines the sign of the output).
 As stated before in Lemma \ref{Integer comparison}, this requires $\ordo(p \beta^{2} + p^{2})$ space and $2$ iteration rounds.
 Then, we modify the addition algorithm above in the following way.
-Instead of adding digits together, we subtract them; the digits of the number with the smaller absolute value are subtracted from the digits of the number with the greater absolute value.
-If the subtraction of two digits goes below $0$, it results in a negative carry $-1$.
-Otherwise the algorithm works in the same exact way, and thus adds nothing to the size and time complexity of the program. \end{proof}
+Instead of adding digits of $\bx$ and $\by$ together, we subtract them modulo $\beta$; the digits of the number with the smaller absolute value are subtracted from the digits of the number with the greater absolute value.
+If the subtraction of two digits goes past $0$, it results in a negative carry $-1$ that is added to the next subtraction.
+Otherwise the algorithm works in the same exact way, and thus does not increase the size and time complexity of the program. \end{proof} \begin{remark} It is always possible to simulate the sum (or resp. the precise sum) of integers from two (possibly different) formats $\cZ(p, \beta)$ and $\cZ(p', \beta)$ by letting $r = \max\{p, p'\}$, representing both numbers in $\cZ(r, \beta)$ (resp. in $\cZ(r+1, \beta)$) and then adding them.
+We may thus always add two integers in separate formats without specifying the details. \end{remark}